Kshitiz1403/Zoom-Recording-Downloader/readme.md

 Currently the recordings have to be downloaded manually, but automated recordings download will be avaialble in the future.

-Files containing `""` cannot be renamed to their respective titles due to the limitations of  [csv-parser](https://github.com/mafintosh/csv-parser/issues/70)
+Files containing `""` cannot be renamed to their respective titles due to the limitations of  [csv-parser](https://github.com/mafintosh/csv-parser/issues/70) although warnings will be logged for such files.